benjamin-dang/keycloak-import-in-docker/README.md

 - Import files of a Keycloak instance.
 - Docker or Podman installed on your machine.

+**Note:** in this guide I used the quay.io/keycloak/keycloak:19.0.3 image for the container

 ## Getting Started

 First, clone this repository: